 Table S-2 presents an estimate of what the agency believes will be the most likely total cost of the regulation.
-NHTSA believes that sales of child restraints with rigid connectors (shown in Table S-3 to cost from \$33.87 to \$43.87) and the non-rigid connector system that uses a single strap through the opening on the back of the seat (shown in Table S-3 to cost as low as \$9.62) may be limited because few manufacturers indicated they would produce these types of systems.
-The estimate of most likely costs (\$17.19) is thus based on an average of non-rigid connector systems with dual straps.
-The average vehicle costs (\$5.67) are weighted by the number of seating positions required to be equipped with rigid anchorages.
+NHTSA believes that sales of child restraints with rigid connectors (shown in Table S-3 to cost from US\$33.87 to US\$43.87) and the non rigid connector system that uses a single strap through the opening on the back of the seat (shown in Table S-3 to cost as low as US\$9.62) may be limited because few manufacturers indicated they would produce these types of systems.
+The estimate of most likely costs (US\$17.19) is thus based on an average of non rigid connector systems with dual straps.
+The average vehicle costs (US\$5.67) are weighted by the number of seating positions required to be equipped with rigid anchorages.

-Table S-2 Estimated Average Costs (\$1996)
+Table S-2 Estimated Average Costs(US\$1996)

-, + Restraint Type Per Child Restraint Per Vehicle Total Annual Cost Cost Per Equivalent Fatality (Millions) CRS Non-rigid/ Vehicle Rigid \$17.19 \$5.67 \$152 Million \$2.1 to \$3.7
+Restraint Type Per Child Restraint Cost Per Equivalent Fatality (Millions) restraint CRS Non rigid/ US\$17.19 US\$152 US\$2.1 to US\$3.7 Vehicle Rigid Million

-Range of Costs
+Range Of Costs

 The range of costs for providing anchorages and tethers, and modifying child safety seat designs are summarized in Table S-3.
-Anchorages and tethers are expected to increase vehicle costs by from \$2.82 to \$6.62.
-Child restraint costs will increase by \$9.62 to \$43.87.
+Anchorages and tethers are expected to increase vehicle costs by from US\$2.82 to US\$6.62.
+Child restraint costs will increase by US\$9.62 to US\$43.87.